UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/burner/en_US/index.md

 Click Copy Disc to display the Copy Disc screen.
 ### Data Burning
 The data burning interface is operated by the Add, Delete, Empty, New Folder buttons.When adding a file, a prompt will appear if a CD/DVD disc is not inserted.The interface displays the name, size, description, and space of the file users are joining.At the bottom of the interface, the disc type, disc size, estimated project size, and burn button are displayed, and if an image file is to be generated, the generated image file is displayed instead of the disc size.

 The data burning interface is shown in Fig. 3.

 ![Fig. 3 Data Burning Interface-big](image/3.png)

 ###### 1) Add
-Click” Add” to add the file users want to burn to the project.The Select File screen is shown in Fig. 4.
+Click "Add" to add the file users want to burn to the project.The Select File screen is shown in Fig. 4.

 ![Fig. 4 Selecting the File Screen-big](image/4.png)

 ###### 2) Delete
-Click “Delete” to delete the file selected in the project.
+Click "Delete" to delete the file selected in the project.
 ###### 3) Empty
-Click “Empty” to empty all files in the interface.
+Click "Empty" to empty all files in the interface.
 ###### 4) New Folder
-Click “New Folder” to add a new folder to the project.
+Click "New Folder" to add a new folder to the project.
 The disc burning setup screen is shown in Fig. 5

 ![Fig. 5 CD burning setup screen](image/5.png)

 The CD burning settings screen allows users to select the burning speed, check the options and select temporary files.

 Option to burn an image file directly without saving it to a disc, check this option to increase the speed of burning.

 If users check the option not to close the disc, users can add another file to the disc next time, so users can add another file from the last one after the current one is finished.

 Using Burn-Proof, checking this option reduces the risk of failure.

 Checking the Simulate before burning option will simulate burning before burning, and if it fails it will not actually burn into the disc, reducing the disc storage space consumption.

 Click Burn in the Disc Burn Settings screen to burn and display the Burn Progress screen.
 As shown in Fig. 6.

 ![Fig. 6 Burning the progress screen](image/6.png)